-The ocotillo plant (Fouquieria splendens) is desert shrub that produces a spectacle of bright pink flowers on whip-like canes.
-It is often called ocotillo cactus, but is not truly a cactus, although it grows in similar conditions.
+The ocotillo plant (Fouquieria splendens) is a desert shrub that produces a spectacle of bright, pink flowers on whip-like canes.
+It is often called the ocotillo cactus, but it is not truly a cactus, although it grows in similar conditions.
 The plant is native to the Sonoron and Chihuahuan deserts.
-The canes may grow up to 20 feet long in nature but are more likely to get 6 to 10 feet in cultivation.
-Ocotillo is suitable for xeriscapes, rock gardens and warm climate container gardens.
+The canes may grow up to 20 feet (6 m.) long in nature, but are more likely to get 6 to 10 feet (2 to 3 m.) in cultivation.
+Ocotillo is suitable for xeriscapes, rock gardens, and warm climate container gardens.

 Planting ocotillo should be done in a hole that is twice as wide as the root system, but no deeper.
 It needs to go into the ground at the same level in which it was originally growing.
 Most ocotillo that are found in nurseries will be bare root and should be well supported in the ground.
 Ocotillo plant is then irrigated once a week during the summer while it is establishing.
 Water rarely in winter and continue good ocotillo care by weighting down the area around the roots with rocks to prevent it from falling over and to conserve moisture.